Values are universal

 At the heart of the HVF’s publications are five principal values.
 The original five values were love, truth, peace, non-violence and right conduct.
 In 2019 the values of non-violence and right conduct were updated to community and responsibility.
 This change was made to reflect the subtle shifts in language and meaning since the charity first started, and feel more appropriate to children’s lives today.

-Introducing The Big Think
+Introducing The Big Think suite of programmes

 Social and Emotional Education (SEE), suitable for young people aged 12 to 14+.